macKleo87/CS5963_FinalProject/README.md

 # CS5963_FinalProject

+We have both contributed to this code in an equitable manner and agree that, to the best of our knowledge, it accurately represents our understanding for the assignment.
+Leona Craig Kelsey Fink CS5963

 Important information for running our project
 - We used Unity 2018.2.21f1 and does not work on newer version (like the ones in the library).
 We haven't been able to pull up our unity project in the library because of this and we were told no one could help us install other versions of unity (admin login required).
 Please keep this in mind when pulling up our project.
 - Our most recent push was from a mac, so the project might need re-targetting if pulled up on windows.